 Error: Deployment log shows email could not be sent.

-Cause: The configuration parameters in the caTissueInstall.properties file are not set correctly.
+Cause: The configuration parameters in the install.properties file are not set correctly.
 The email server is not accessible from this machine.

 Solution: There is no need to run the deployment again if this is the only error you encountered.
 However, if you do not correct this problem, caTissue will not send email notifications.
 To correct this problem, correct the configuration parameters in JBOSS_HOME/server/<jboss.server.name>/catissuecore-properties/caTissueCore_propeties.xml